Ckrielle/FOSSCOMM_CTF_2021/README.md

 **I'm completely new, wat do**: [This](https://play.picoctf.org/) is a good place to start

+**I don't have a linux environment**: Use the PWN box if you need one, though I recommend having your own

 **Who gets the prizes**: The top 5

 **How wil you contact the top 5**: We ask for your email in the google form.
 So expect from us to contact you after the results are posted